Theatre

 THEATR 3560: Scene Design

-Theory/practice of scenic design for the theatre with emphasis on the evolutionary process of design from concept to reality.
+Theory/practice of scenic design for the theatre, film and television with emphasis on the evolutionary process of design from concept to reality.

 Credit Hours: 3